Skip to content

 Basics

 • title - As close as possible to an official title for what this dataset contains.
 If it is a subset of its source data, try to capture that. e.g. Plural Legislators - if the Plural portal includes committees but the dataset only captures the legislators.
+Prefix the dataset's name with the country name as Country (and not Country's).

 • entry_point e.g. crawler.py:crawl_peps - the file name, optionally followed by a method name called by the zavod crawl command.
 Defaults to the crawler.py:crawl calling an entry point in the dataset directory.

 • prefix - The prefix used by entity id helpers, e.g. gb-coh or ofac - try to make this short but unique across datasets, unless you would like different datasets to intentionally generate overlapping keys.
+See the entity ID guide for the shape and stability rules that apply to IDs.

 • url - the home page or most authoritative place where someone can read about this particular dataset at its source.
 E.g If a source publishes 5 different datasets, try to link to the page describing the data actually contained in this dataset.